 Of course, you can find also a small terrace where you can sit down, have a coffee and take in the incredible view.

-Once you start to descend in the gardens, you come to understand how amazing this place really is.
-Full of trees, flowers, statues and yes, the fountains.
+Once you start to descend into the gardens, you come to understand how amazing this place really is.
+Full of trees, flowers, statues, and yes, fountains.
 There are several levels and a whole lot of fountains, water splashing all around on this hill.

 Getting even lower, you come to the basis of the gardens, where just by walking around, you can discover several lovely fountains with sculptures and lakes.